This review appears in The Washington Post’s 2018 Fall Dining Guide as No. 7 on a list of the year’s top 10 restaurants.

 True that.
 Spoken English, which joins Brothers and Sisters and A Rake’s Progress in a converted church, takes its name from the overseas restaurants Bruner-Yang saw offering their menus in English.
 The original idea for the small space in the back of the lobby was to showcase a tasting menu, chairs included.
 But the more Bruner-Yang thought about it, the more he says he realized, “I barely enjoy eating tasting menus.
 I didn’t think I would enjoy cooking one.”

 Instead, on any given night, a handful of strangers find themselves in close quarters ordering off a pink menu composed mostly of Asian-flavored small plates.
-They include a pickle platter with nicely sour kimchi, tender cumin beef that’s nearly upstaged by its fermented mustard greens and a soft blood cake made with what you think, plus fresh herbs and dried fried rice that gives the dark snack its crackle.
+They include a pickle platter with nicely sour kimchi; tender cumin beef that’s nearly upstaged by its fermented mustard greens; and a soft blood cake made with what you think, plus fresh herbs and dried fried rice that gives the dark snack its crackle.

-Bruner-Yang tags the durian curry the menu’s bestseller.
+Bruner-Yang tags the durian curry as the menu’s bestseller.
 “People are excited to try it,” he says of the Malaysian-inspired vegan dish featuring spaghetti squash “noodles” and durian, the fruit whose infamous stink is mellowed by fermentation.
 The twice-baked potato turns a homey side dish into a decadent nibble with the assistance of shimmering roe and creamy sea urchin on top.